james-horton/productivity-workspace/README.md

   - Model picker
   - Quote widget with refresh
   - Chat with selectable modes and in-session history
-  - News tabs with refresh and optional geolocation for local
+  - News tabs with refresh.
+Local uses city/state from Settings.
   - Clock and date

 ## Prerequisites